You know you need insurance to protect your business, but getting the right coverage can be tricky.

 Employment practices liability insurance (EPLI) can protect small businesses from financial losses if an employee sues for harassment, wrongful termination or discrimination.
 It can also help cover expenses related to Americans with Disabilities Act (ADA) compliance complaints.

-Cyber liability can help protect your business for expenses related to data breaches, theft, hacking, ransomware extortion, denial of service and more.
+Cyber liability insurance can help protect your business for expenses related to data breaches, theft, hacking, ransomware extortion, denial of service and more.

 Due to the specific nature of the coverage, cyber liability is usually purchased as a stand-alone policy, although some companies offer it as an add-on to their general liability coverage.